donaldbraman/fbi-reta-data/README.md

 counties.
 Sub-group (position 12) is blank when not used.
 All populations are inclusive.
 Values are:

-0  = Possessions (Puerto Rico, Guam, Canal Zone, Virgin Islands, and American Samoa)
-1  = All cities 250,000 or over:
+0  = Possessions (Puerto Rico, Guam, Canal Zone, Virgin Islands, and American Samoa) 1  = All cities 250,000 or over:
 1A= Cities 1,000,000 or over
 1B= Cities from 500,000 thru 999,999
 1C= Cities from 250,000 thru 499,999

-POSITION		TYPE		DESCRIPTION

-11 - 12		A2			Group. (continued)

 2  =  Cities from 100,000 thru 249,000
 3  =  Cities from 50,000 thru 99,000
 4  =  Cities from 25,000 thru 49,999